 Update: Oh and now they seem to have broken the service.
 Not really a surprise if you figure the people managing Dilbert apply the pointy haired boss’ ideas to help them manage.
 Sigh.
 Scott Adams is not in any danger or running out to management lameness to ridicule.

-David Heinemeier Hansson Talk at Startup School 2008 (Paul Graham‘s Y-combinator school).
+David Heinemeier Hansson Talk [the broken link has been removed] at Startup School 2008 (Paul Graham‘s Y-combinator school).
 It is helpful to appreciate the importance of some simple ideas.
 Working on web focused businesses people often get carried away with the huge potential and sometimes lose touch with reality.
 While the ideas are more obvious when looking at web related business their is plenty here for many companies (the second half might be more helpful for many).

 In this talk David does a great job of explaining how 37 signals has chosen to work.
 They are not concerned with becoming large.
 They focus on doing what they want to do – creating great software solutions (see: Systemic Workplace Experiments).
 And on making money to allow them to stay in business.